gabriela-framework/gabriela/docs/README.md

 ````

-If you try to run this example, you will this printing in your terminal
+If you try to run this example, you will see this printing in your terminal

 ````
 `'moduleLogic' second function is executed`